Skip to content

 bradley-murray

-Dr. Bradley Murray, Vancouver Psychoanalyst, RCC, FIPA
+Dr. Bradley Murray, Psychoanalyst and Psychodynamic Therapist, RCC, FIPA

 I created this website to help clients learn about the psychodynamic approach and start therapy, and to help students and professionals enhance their professional education.